GoldDominik893/liberatube/README.md

 ## Instances of Bad YouTube
 GoldDominik893 hosts [two.epicfaucet.gq](https://two.epicfaucet.gq)<br>
 GoldDominik893 hosts [badyt.cf](https://badyt.cf)<br>
-If you want to add your instance of Bad YouTube to this list please email [admin@epicsite.xyz](admin@epicsite.xyz).
+If you want to add your instance of Bad YouTube to this list please create an [issue]()

 ## Installation
 Clone the git repository,